followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/loadingIndicator/font/weight.md

 ===========================================================================

 <!--shortDescription-->
 Specifies a font weight for the loading indicator.
+Accepts values from 100 to 900 in increments of 100.
+Higher values increase boldness.
 <!--/shortDescription-->

 <!--fullDescription-->